Choi Byung-hyuk: Career

 Choi holds a bachelor's degree from the Korea Military Academy, where he graduated in 1985.
 Choi also holds a master's degree of Strategy from U.S. Army War College, and a PhD course in International Politics from Kyungnam University.

 Choi held many command positions in the ROK Division, including as company, battalion, and regiment commanders.
 He also served as Commander of the ROK 22nd Division from 2014 to 2016 and Commander of the 5th Corps from 2017 to 2018.
 In addition to his command assignments, Choi served in many critical staff positions including Chief of Operations at Third ROK Army, Inspector General at ROK Army HQ, and Vice Chief of Staff at ROK Army HQ.
 Following his promotion to four-star general, he became the Deputy Commander of the ROK-US Combined Forces Command.

 Choi retired in September 2020.
 Choi is also currently the President of the Korea Defense Veterans Association Korea Chapter.

 Choi served as the Korean ambassador to Saudi Arabia, being appointed by Yook Suk Yeol in December 2023.
-Choi was them nominated by Yoon to become defense minister, succeeding Kim Yong-hyun.
+Choi was then nominated by Yoon to become defense minister, succeeding Kim Yong-hyun.
 However, Choi rejected the appointment and thus the post remained vacant.